-- To get those pretty marks on the top and keep the tall height, pop the bowl of dough in the freezer for 15 minutes, covering lightly with a cloth.
-(Make sure it's in a ball so the edges don't freeze way before the middle) Remove and scoop dough onto cookie sheet.
+- To get those pretty marks on the top and keep the tall height of the cookies, pop the bowl of dough in the freezer for 15-20 minutes, covering lightly with a cloth.
+(Make sure it's in a ball so the edges don't freeze way before the middle) Remove and scoop dough using a size 40 cookie scoop, onto cookie sheet.

 - Store in covered container and enjoy!